wiremock/wiremock/docs/source/getting-started.rst

 Running standalone
 ==================

-WireMock can be run completely in its own process.
+The WireMock server can be run in its own process, and configured via the Java API, JSON over HTTP or JSON files.

 This will start the server on port 8080:

 .. code-block:: bash